WAYS TO LIVE A MORE SUSTAINABLE LIFESTYLE

 But what does it mean to truly be sustainable?
 Sustainability means meeting our own needs without compromising the ability of future generations to meet their own needs.
 Whoa.
-Think about that, the foundation of this principal is based in us using only what we need.
+Think about that, the foundation of this principle is based on us using only what we need.

 Imagine that.
 What would life look like if we only took what we needed?

-After this past year and a half of COVID, I think that we can all agree that we need much less than we thought we did.
-Less time on screens, less time sitting in traffic, less clothes we don’t wear crowding our closet.
+After the past 3 years of COVID, I think that we can all agree that we need much less than we thought we did.
+Less time on screens, less time sitting in traffic, fewer clothes we don’t wear crowding our closet.

-Less time doing unnecessary shit that we really don’t want to do.
+Less time doing unnecessary shit that we don’t want to do.

-For me sustainability is also about finding ways to maintain longevity.
-Right now in my life that looks like:
+For me, sustainability is also about finding ways to maintain longevity.
+Right now in my life that looks like this:

-- Self care and a reduced level of commitment.
+- Self-care and a reduced level of commitment.
 Prioritizing & maintaining space for rest.
-I definitely don’t subscribe to the rise and grind mindset - these days it’s more rise and align if you get my drift.
+I don’t subscribe to the rise and grind mindset - these days it’s more rise and align if you get my drift.

-- Buying as much as I can from farmers markets.
+- Buying as much as I can from local farmers’ markets.
 We are so lucky here in LA to have bountiful markets and I take full advantage.

 What about you?
 What are some of your favorite ways to practice sustainability?